Every B2B founder, marketer, executive, or coach understands that people do business with those whom they know, like, and trust.

 - Will the interview take place via Skype, Zoom or a specific software they suggest?

-- How long will the interview last?
+- How long will the interview take?

 - When will the episode air after being recorded?